Complete Guide to Heating and Lighting Your PVC Reptile Enclosure

 Ambient Heat:

 Radiant Heat Panel (RHP): Radiant heat panels are a low profile plastic panel that screws into the enclosure lid, on the inside of your enclosure.
-This is the best and safest way to provide overall, natural heat inside your PVC reptile enclosure.
+This is a great and simple way to provide overall, ambient heat inside your PVC reptile enclosure.
 The best part about these is that even if your reptile touches the Radiant Heat Panel, they will not get burned, unlike with lamps and bulbs.
+The RHP does need time to warm up the ambient temperature before it gets to "safe to touch" temperatures, so make sure your habitat is stable before placing your resident inside.

 Radiant Heat Panels emit infrared heat, which is great for your reptile.
 Infrared Heat is known to penetrate into the muscle tissue, which is healthier for your pet.
 This is the same type of heat that ceramic heat emitters produce, but without being scolding to the touch.

-Another benefit is that RHPs attach to the top of the enclosure, much like the sun, emitting heat from above and gently heating the objects in the enclosure more so that the air.
+Another benefit is that RHPs directly attach on the inside, on the top of the enclosure, much like the sun, emitting heat from above and gently heating the objects in the enclosure more so that the air.

 Always consult with the manufacturer when sizing your radiant heat panel.